rickymoorhouse/track-school-guidance/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings.md

 no more than 15.
 Desks should be spaced as far apart as possible.

 For secondary schools and colleges, the same principle of halving classes will normally apply.
+We recognise that the range of subjects and courses taught in secondary schools and colleges means that some mixing may be unavoidable to provide pupils with face-to-face support from subject/specialist teachers.
+We would expect that these groups are still smaller than normal.
 It is also sensible to rearrange classrooms and workshops with sitting positions 2 metres apart.
 Where very small classes might result from halving, it would be acceptable to have more than half in a class, provided the space has been rearranged.
 Again, support staff may be drawn on in the event there are teacher shortages,